Job JSON specification¶

 Example: Transfer one file from share1 and another from share2, that can reside on different servers.

-Although now limits on the amount of jobs are enforced by accsyn, when amount reaches 500+ a substantial degrade of performance occurs and UI will become immeasurable.
+Although no limits on the amount of jobs are enforced by accsyn, when the amount reaches 500+ a substantial degradation of performance occurs and the UI will become unusable.

 The recommended approach is to reduce the amount of jobs and instead have multiple tasks within each job.

-Giving an example were the API in an automatic workflow submits a sync job for each file updated and everyday, if thousands of files are updated accsyn will soon reach its limits and the job listing in desktop app /web app will be overflowed.
+Giving an example where the API in an automatic workflow submits a sync job for each file updated every day, if thousands of files are updated accsyn will soon reach its limits and the job listing in the desktop app/web app will be overflowed.

-accsyn transfers files using the same algorithm as *NIX rsync which means that a list of files with size and modification dates are sent to receiving end in order to determine which files need to be sent.
+accsyn transfers files using the same algorithm as *NIX rsync which means that a list of files with size and modification dates is sent to the receiving end in order to determine which files need to be sent.

 {